Codes and Frequencies

 Comparability — Canada [top]

-In 2010, there is no variable in the original data that explicitly asks about having a disability.
+In 2005 and 2010, there is no variable in the original data that explicitly asks about having a disability.
 The variable that is closest asks whether a diarist's "daily activities at home, work, school or any other area [are] limited by a physical condition".
 DISAB takes the value 1 if the diarist answers "Often or always" to this question.
 Additionally, it is similarly categorized if the respondent replied yes to the question: Are there any particular reasons why you did not regularly participate in any sports?
 Otherwise, this variable takes the value 0.

 Comparability — Finland [top]